hiennguyen26/hien-website/editme.md

 postcss.config.mjs & tailwind.config.ts
 Purpose: Configure PostCSS and Tailwind CSS—these files define where Tailwind should look for classes and customize the theme (colors, animations, etc.).
-Editing Tip: Edit these files to extend or adjust your UI’s design tokens (e.g., custom colors or spacing).
+Editing Tip: Edit these files to extend or adjust your UI's design tokens (e.g., custom colors or spacing).

 tsconfig.json & types.ts
 Purpose: Configure TypeScript settings and define additional types.